-How to Do Motion Tracking with Overlays in Wondershare Filmora?
+How to Do Motion Tracking in Filmora with Overlays?

 The Motion Tracking tool in Filmora analyzes your clip and separates the subject based on contrast automatically.
 Therefore, the subject must have a sharp contrast with its surrounding for proper tracking.

 If there are any slight inconsistencies, manual corrections must be made.
 On the other hand, if you want a complete Manual approach, it is also available as an alternative.
 But thanks to Filmora’s powerful tracking tool, you’ll most likely never need it.

 In the following part, you will learn how to use the motion tracking feature to identify the path first, and then add clipart to follow the object movement path.